 WELCOME to the Children & Families First Job Opportunities page!
-We're excited you're here because our family is growing!

-Recognized seven years in a row as a Top Workplace in Delaware, we know our employees are our most valuable asset in achieving our mission of helping children facing adversity on their journey to adulthood.
+Recognized nine years in a row as a Top Workplace in Delaware, we know our employees are our most valuable asset in achieving our mission of helping children facing adversity on their journey to adulthood.

-For a list of current vacancies and job descriptions by program
+For a list of current vacancies and job descriptions by program please scroll down.

 Children & Families First is an Equal Opportunity Employer.